-This tutorial will explain how to use an Arpasing voicebank in UTAU, using Arpasing Assistant.
+This tutorial will explain how to use an ARPAsing voicebank in UTAU, without ARPAsing Assistant.

 It is in your best interest to have a fully OTO'd voicebank, before making USTs with it, because adjusting the timing of notes will depend on preutterance values.